benjilegnard/fake-mail-server/README.md

 So i created a simple wrapper around SubEthaSMTP, embedded in a war file.

 It has since grow in a webapp for displaying received mails.

+## How ?

+Just deploy the fms.war file in your favourite application server and it should work.